On the Analysis of a Singular Stochastic Volterra Differential Equation driven by a Wiener Noise: Introduction

+$0\leq t\leq T$, $x\in \mathbb{R}^{d}$, where $b:\left[ 0,T\right] \times \left[ 0,T\right] \times \mathbb{R}^{d}\longrightarrow \mathbb{R}^{d}$ is a Borel-measurable function and $(B_{t})_{t\in [0,T]}$ is a d-dimensional Brownian motion (on a filtered probability space).
 Our primary objective is to construct unique strong solutions to the stochastic Volterra differential equation (SVDE) \eqref{SDE0}, where the driving vector field $b$ is spatially singular, that is, it is not Lipschitz continuous and may have discontinuities with respect to the variable $x$ (and $s$).
-For this analysis, it is assumed that the driving vector field $b$ in \eqref{SDE0} has the representation:
+For this analysis, it is assumed that the driving vector field $b$ in \eqref{SDE0} admits a Volterra‑type expansion: